SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 > cf restage myApp
 ```

 > Note: The commands above assume you are using the RabbitMQ service provided by Pivotal on Cloud Foundry.
-If you are using a different service then you will have to adjust the `create-service` command to fit your setup.
+If you are using a different service, adjust the `create-service` command to fit your environment.

-Once you have bound the service to your application, the connectors settings will become available and be setup in `VCAP_SERVICES`.
+Once the service is bound to your application, the connector's settings will be available in `VCAP_SERVICES`.

-In order for the binding settings to be picked up and put in the configuration, you have to make use of the Cloud Foundry configuration provider.
+For the settings to be available in the configuration, use the Cloud Foundry configuration providerby adding `AddCloudFoundry()` to the `ConfigurationBuilder`:

-To do that, simply add a `AddCloudFoundry(`) method call to the `ConfigurationBuilder`.
-Here is an example:

 ```csharp
 public class Startup {